bloominstituteoftechnology/web-module-challenge-css-layouts/Wireframe Options/ReadMe.md

 - [ ]  A `Contact Me` button (doesn't need to be functional)
 - [ ]  Link navigation items to new HTML pages

 Some choices are easier than others, pick something that feels right to you.
+HMMM?